1982 ICC Trophy

 The 1982 ICC Trophy was a limited-overs cricket tournament held in England between 16 June and 10 July 1982.
-It was the second ICC Trophy tournament to be staged, with matches between the 16 participating teams played over 60 overs a side and with white clothing and red balls.
+It was the second ICC Trophy tournament to be staged, with matches between the 16 participating teams played over 60 overs a team and with white clothing and red balls.
 As in the 1979 tournament, all matches were played in the Midlands, though on this occasion the final was held at Grace Road, Leicester.

 The tournament served as the Cricket World Cup qualification process – Zimbabwe, who didn't play in the first tournament, defeated Bermuda in the final to qualify for the 1983 World Cup.
 Bad weather hampered the tournament throughout, with many games called off early or abandoned entirely because of rain; West Africa suffered the most, seeing a result in only two of their seven group matches.

 Sri Lanka, who won the first tournament in 1979, had by now been promoted to Full Test and ODI status, and so did not take part, and automatically qualified for the World Cup.
-As a result only one spot was on offer to join the seven Full members in the World Cup which was won by Zimbabwe.
+As a result, only one spot was on offer to join the seven Full members in the World Cup which was won by Zimbabwe.